-Table 1: Commands for Displaying Information About Files
+Table 2: Commands for Displaying Information About Files

-Command Description dir [/all] [filesystem:filename] Displays a list of files on a file system. show file systems Displays more information about each of the files on a file system. show file information file-url Displays information about a specific file. show file descriptors Displays a list of open file descriptors.
+Command Description dir [/all] Displays a list of files on a file system. [filesystem:filename] show file systems Displays more information about each of the files on a file system. show file informationDisplays information about a specific file.file-url show file descriptors Displays a list of open file descriptors.
 File descriptors are the internal representations of open files.
 You can use this command to see if another user has a file open.